Welcome to our Foundation Class!

 Foundation teacher Mr Poote is supported by learning assistants Mrs Wallace and Mrs Batson and together they provide a welcoming and nurturing environment for your child’s so important first year at school.

-As well as the stimulating classroom, there is a wonderful secure outdoor area for the children to use for imaginative play and social activity, and which also enhances the children’s learning experiences in conjunction with the curriculum.
+As well as the stimulating classroom, there is a wonderful secure outdoor area for the children to use for imaginative play and social activity, which also enhances the children’s learning experiences in conjunction with the curriculum.
 In addition, we have developed a ‘wild area’ which further supports outdoor learning opportunities and includes the following – Mud kitchen and workshop, water pulley systems, ‘trim-trail’ obstacle course, bird hide, den making resources, ‘mini-beast hotels’ campfire area, planting and digging areas and a range of wild flowers and plants to explore.

 Please feel free to come and visit us and see how we learn in Foundation at Long Crendon!